-Percentages of ultimate fiber stress for wood poles

-Grade B Grade C
+Percentages of ultimate fiber stress for wood poles Grade B Grade C Longitudinal: When installed At replacement Dead-ends: When installed At replacement 1 75 100 1 50 75 No requirement.
+No. requirement.
+1 75

-Longitudinal:

-When installed 1 75 No requirement

-At replacement 100 Do.

-Dead-ends:

-When installed 1 50 17

-At replacement.
-75 10

-1 Where supply lines alone are involved and built for a fixed period of temporary service not exceeding 5 years the prescribed percentage of fiber stress at installation may be increased, provided the percentage of ultimate fiber stress required at replacement is not exceeded during the life of the line.
+&lt;sup>1 Where lines are built for a fixed period of temporary service not exceeding 5 years the prescribed percentage of fiber stress at installation may be increased, provided the percentage of ultimate fiber stress required at replacement is not exceeded during the life of the line.

-- Exception 1: At a Grade B crossing, in a straight section of line, wood poles of approximately round cross section, complying with the transverse strength requirements of rule 261, A, 4 (a), without the use of transverse guys, shall be considered as having the required longitudinal strength.
-This exception does not modify the requirements of this rule for dead-ends. - Exception 2: At a grade B crossing of a supply line over a highway and a communication line in the same span, where there is an angle in the supply line, wood poles of approximately round cross section shall be considered as having the required longitudinal strength if all of the following conditions obtain: - 1.
-The angle is not over 20 degrees. - 2.
-The corner pole is guyed in the plane of the resultant of the conductor tensions on both sides of the corner pole; the tension in this guy not to exceed 50 percent of its ultimate strength under the loading of rule 252, B, 6.
+Exception 1: At a Grade B crossing, in a straight section of line, wood poles of approximately round cross section, complying with the transverse strength requirements of rule 261, A, 4 (a), without the use of transverse guys shall be considered as having the required longitudinal strength.
+This exception does not modify the requirements of this rule for dead-ends.

+Exception 2: At a Grade B crossing of a supply line over a highway and a communication line in the same span, where there is an angle in the supply line, wood poles of approximately round cross section shall be considered as having the required longitudinal strength if all of the following conditions obtain:

+1. The angle is not over 20 degrees.

+2. The corner pole is guyed in the plane of the resultant of the conductor tensions on both sides of the corner pole; the tension in this guy not to exceed 50 percent of its ultimate strength under the loading of rule 252, B, 6.

-- 261. A. Poles and Towers-Continued. - 3.
-The corner pole has sufficient strength to withstand, without guys, the transverse loading of rule 252, B, 1, 2 or 3, which would exist if there were no angle at that pole, without exceeding 25 percent of its ultimate stress when installed, or 371⁄2 percent at replacement. - (c) ULTIMATE FIBER STRESS.
-Different kinds of wood poles are considered as having the ultimate fiber stresses given in table 19.
+3. The corner pole has sufficient strength to withstand, without guys, the transverse loading of rule 252, B, 1, 2 or 3, which would exist if there were no angle at that pole, without exceeding 25 percent of its ultimate stress when installed, or 371⁄2 percent at replacement.

+(c) ULTIMATE FIBER STRESS.
+Various species of wood poles are considered as having the ultimate fiber stresses approved as standard by the American Standards Association and as given in ASA 05.1-1948.